Each year, cold and flu season descends upon us like a hurricane, flattening anyone who gets caught in its path.

 What about antibiotics?

-Antibiotics do NOT treat colds or the flu – occasionally a sinus infection can become severe enough to warrant antibiotics, but usually only if it has been going on over 7-10 days.
-Also pneumonia is treated with antibiotics.
+Antibiotics do not treat colds or the flu.
+Occasionally, a sinus infection can become severe enough to warrant antibiotics, but usually only if it has been going on over seven to 10 days.
+Also, pneumonia is treated with antibiotics.
 Medical providers try to reserve antibiotics for those who truly need it to cut down on resistance.

 Will I be immune to this version of the cold forever now?